isobelweinberg/discharge-summaries-from-mimic/README.md

 This repository creates LLM-generated discharge summaries from electronic health record data from the [MIMIC-IV demo dataset](https://physionet.org/content/mimic-iv-demo/2.2/).
 The objective of the project was to see how well an LLM could perform at generating discharge summaries from electronic health record data.
 The input dataset contains lists of patients, admissions, lab results, prescriptions and procedures, but no free text clinical notes.
 I wanted to see whether an LLM could reconstruct the narrative of an admission using only the key events of the admission.

 ## Get the data
-The dataset was downloaded from [physionet](https://physionet.org/content/mimic-iv-demo/2.2/) to /data.
-The data is subdivided into hospital (/hosp) and ICU (/icu) data.
-For this project, I have used /hosp only.
+The dataset was downloaded from [physionet](https://physionet.org/content/mimic-iv-demo/2.2/) to `/data`.
+The dataset is subdivided into hospital (`/hosp`) and ICU (`/icu`) data.
+For this project, I have used the data in `/hosp` only.

 ## Repository contents
 - `extract_files.py` - extract the compressed files
 - `data_to_database.py` - read files into an SQL database and save
 - `find-headings.ipynb` - explore the columns in the database
 - `collate_data_over_subjects.py` - create a text file containing all the records for each patient
-- `generate-model-inputs.ipynb` - functions to use the above modules
+- `generate-model-inputs.ipynb` - use the above modules to create the model input files
 - `pass_to_model.py` and `pass_to_model.ipynb` - send the data to gemini
 - `run.py` - iterate over the subject files and send each one to the model